reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** What's the best way to implement an ember-concurrency clone without redux? — vFp.LindyHop
+<a name="whats-best-way-implement-emberconcurrency" href="#whats-best-way-implement-emberconcurrency">#</a> **Q:** What's the best way to implement an ember-concurrency clone without redux? — vFp.LindyHop

 **A:** I'm sorry I do not have the answer to your question.
 If you can dm me more details though, I will do my best to figure out an answer for you after this is finished!

 ---

-**Q:** I love RN, but I must ask this question because it's almost always an interesting answer for any technology: What are the worst use cases for RN? (speaking within the mobile app domain, of course) — granmoe
+<a name="love-rn-must-ask-question" href="#love-rn-must-ask-question">#</a> **Q:** I love RN, but I must ask this question because it's almost always an interesting answer for any technology: What are the worst use cases for RN? (speaking within the mobile app domain, of course) — granmoe

 **A:** Definitely I think the worst use cases are anything that pushes the current boundaries of React Native.